 Motivated by a motion, which was filed in the federal parliament by the former Councilor of States Hans Danioth in 1999, the Swiss Federal Council (Swiss government) commissioned PLANAT to develop a comprehensive and interlinked strategy to improve the protection against natural hazards.
 It also intends to ensure comparable security standards throughout Switzerland based on extensive risk management.
 The aim is to protect people and their livelihood as well as important material assets.

-Up to now, PLANAT has completed the first step of developing a comprehensive and interlinked strategy for improved protection against natural hazards, and the second step of analyzing the current situation and proposing an action plan with measures.
+Up to now, PLANAT has completed the first step of developing a comprehensive and interlinked strategy for improved protection against natural hazards, and the second step of analysing the current situation and proposing an action plan with measures.
 The third step (action plan 2005-2008) as well as the fourth step (action plan 2009-2011) will include implementing these measures.

 Third step: Implementation of the action plan 2005-2008